jerabaul29/strong_raspberry_pi_setup_hardening_robustifying/README.md

-# strong_rpi_setup
+# strong_rpi_setup headless

-A general setup for a strong Raspberry Pi.
+A general setup for a strong Raspberry Pi headless setup.
 I want a setup that is strong enough that I can make it available to the internet, SSH safely to it, trust that it has good uptime etc. This readme should describe how to achieve this, through:

 - using "good" hardware
+- setting things up for headless use
 - using encryption of the hard drive
 - changing all the necessary defaults to avoid out-of-the-box default passwords and accounts and hostnames,
 - setting up a robust SSH configuration